grafana/mimir/docs/sources/reference-http-api/_index.md

 This endpoint is compatible with the Prometheus instant query endpoint.

-For more information about Prometheus instant queries, refer to [instant query](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries).
+For more information about Prometheus instant queries, refer to Prometheus [instant query](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries).

 Requires [authentication](#authentication).